Do you have a local government initiative in need of research and evaluation?

 The NIHR Public Health Research (PHR) Programme is accepting expressions of interest from Local Authorities that have initiatives in need of research and evaluation.

-The shortlisted Expressions of Interest will be given to the Public Health Intervention Responsive Studies Teams (PHIRST) to co-produce research into, including PHIRST North led by Fuse.
+The shortlisted Expressions of Interest will be given to the Public Health Intervention Responsive Studies Teams (PHIRST) to co-produce research, including the PHIRST led by Fuse.

 Local Authorities or equivalents in England, Wales, Northern Ireland and Scotland are invited to submit an expression of interest to identify specific initiatives within their work programmes, that will benefit from research or evaluation input.

-The PHR Programme has appointed four academic teams via the PHIRST scheme.
-The four teams are ready to work with local authorities to co-produce research on priority initiatives.
-The teams are fully funded to co-design and undertake robust research in partnership with local authorities.
+The PHR Programme has appointed four academic teams via the PHIRST scheme, and is in the process of commissioning a fifth team.
+The teams are ready to work with local authorities to co-produce research on the public health impacts of initiatives.
+The academic teams are fully funded to co-design and undertake robust research in partnership with local authorities.

-The purpose of this call is to identify and prioritise local authority initiatives which have the potential to impact on health, and which require research input.
+The purpose of this call is to find those local authority initiatives which have the potential to impact on health and health inequalities, and which require research input.
 The NIHR anticipate high demand and will prioritise local authority initiatives that:

-- are likely to lead to important impacts on population health
+- are likely to lead to important impacts (positive or negative) on population health

 - are likely to be widely generalisable